nemo794/nisarqa/README.md

 1) `BROWSE.png` - RGB browse image for the input NISAR product
 2) `BROWSE.kml` - geolocation information for `BROWSE.png`
-3) `REPORT.pdf` - graphical summary pdf containing histograms,
+3) `REPORT.pdf` - graphical summary PDF containing histograms,
                   low-res images of the input datasets, etc.
 4) `STATS.h5` - statistical summary HDF5 file containing computed quality
                 metrics, the datasets used to generate the plots in